bmuschko/cva-crash-course/exercises/06-service-batch-token/solution/solution.md

 type                service
 ```

-The same information can be retrieved using the accessor.
+Similar information can be retrieved using the accessor.
 In this case, the accessor is `pTMjI5kDqmFazJOCCoQTNgdb`.
+Note that the ID does not get rendered.

 ```
 $ vault token lookup -accessor pTMjI5kDqmFazJOCCoQTNgdb